Merchant Shipping Act 1894 (UK)

 The Merchant Shipping Act 1894 (57 & 58 Vict. c.
-60) was an act of the Parliament of the United Kingdom that consolidated enactments relating to merchant shipping in the United Kingdom.
+60) is an act of the Parliament of the United Kingdom that consolidated enactments relating to merchant shipping in the United Kingdom.

 Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

 In 1806, the Commission on Public Records passed a resolution requesting the production of a report on the best mode of reducing the volume of the statute book.
 From 1810 to 1825, The Statutes of the Realm was published, providing for the first time the authoritative collection of acts.

 By the early 19th century, British customs law, relating to trade, navigation, the import and export of goods, and the collection of customs revenue, had become increasingly intricate and difficult to navigate due to the large number of acts passed that had accumulated over many years.
 This complexity posed challenges for both commerce and law enforcement.
 The preamble of the Merchant Shipping Repeal Act 1854 (17 & 18 Vict. c.
 120) acknowledged that the existing system had become an impediment to trade and the "Ends of Justice".

 In 1854, the Merchant Shipping Act 1854 (17 & 18 Vict. c.
 104) and the Merchant Shipping Repeal Act 1854 (17 & 18 Vict. c.
 120) were passed to consolidate and amend the law relating to merchant shipping, repealing almost 50 related statutes.